ebzzry/ebzzry.github.io/src/en/lisp-scripting-1.md

 A script is only as powerful as the language and tools would allow.
 Bash and friends, for example, are great for expressing ideas, as if you are typing them on the command line itself.
 It emulates that behavior inside a script.
 You can define functions to do subroutines, but they’re just that.
-Functions in Bash are nowhere near functions in languages like CL.
+Functions in Bash are nowhere near functions in languages like Lisp.
 As an interactive user shell, it works fine; other than that, no.

 Other scripting solutions exist in other languages.
 Haskell, Python, Scheme, and Ruby, to name a few, has it.
-However, there’s a neat feature of CL, that is difficult to implement or non-existent in other approaches: since the scripts themselves are valid CL programs, I can load the programs in the REPL and do nice things with it.
-Nothing comes close to the flexibility that CL provides when interacting with live, running programs.
+However, there’s a neat feature of Lisp, that is difficult to implement or non-existent in other approaches: since the scripts themselves are valid Lisp programs, I can load the programs in the REPL and do nice things with it.
+Nothing comes close to the flexibility that Lisp provides when interacting with live, running programs.

-In this short tutorial, I will also lightly gloss about one nice thing with CL scripting: multi-call binaries.
+In this short tutorial, I will also lightly gloss about one nice thing with Lisp scripting: multi-call binaries.
 A multi-call binary is a single executable file that can be dereferenced with many names.
 Each name corresponds to a specific subroutine inside that single binary.
 The beauty of this approach is that instead of managing many different programs, you only manage one, and it will dispatch the correct subprogram that a user wants.
 This is similar to what Busybox is doing.
-In CL, this is handled by [cl-launch](https://github.com/fare/cl-launch).
+In Lisp, this is handled by [cl-launch](https://github.com/fare/cl-launch).

 <a name="prerequisites"></a>Prerequisites
 ------------------------------------------

-Scripting in CL works on top of the language, that is, in the form of libraries that provide the abstractions to interact with the system and environment.
-[Utilities for Implementation- and OS- Portability (UIOP)](https://gitlab.common-lisp.net/asdf/asdf/tree/master/uiop) is a set of abstractions that lets us use and write portable CL code.
+Scripting in Lisp works on top of the language, that is, in the form of libraries that provide the abstractions to interact with the system and environment.
+[Utilities for Implementation- and OS- Portability (UIOP)](https://gitlab.common-lisp.net/asdf/asdf/tree/master/uiop) is a set of abstractions that lets us use and write portable Lisp code.
 It does the heavy lifting of making sure that we are going to write portable Lisp code.
-UIOP is part of ASDF3—which is part of most modern CL implementations—so there is no need to manually install it. [inferior-shell](https://github.com/fare/inferior-shell) helps us with managing processes. [cl-scripting](https://github.com/fare/cl-scripting) helps us with more process control.
+UIOP is part of ASDF3—which is part of most modern Lisp implementations—so there is no need to manually install it. [inferior-shell](https://github.com/fare/inferior-shell) helps us with managing processes. [cl-scripting](https://github.com/fare/cl-scripting) helps us with more process control.